-Bankruptcy Lawyer discusses whether car loans or the “Auto Loan Bubble” will result in increases in Chapter 7 bankruptcy filing.
+As a Bankruptcy Lawyer, I see signs that auto loans or the “Auto Loan Bubble” will result in increases in Chapter 7 bankruptcy filing.
 Bankruptcy protection eliminates auto loan debts.

-The housing market crashed when people started defaulting on their loans – which is exactly what’s been happening with auto loan debts.
+The housing market crashed when people started defaulting on their loans – which is exactly what has been happening with auto loan debts.

 - Cars are not seen just as a means of transport